SebastianAllmeier/SebastianAllmeier.github.io/content/_index.md

 weight: -230
 ---

-I am a PhD student supervised by [Nicolas GAST] at [Université Grenoble Alpes] and [Inria Grenoble - Rhône-Alpes].
+I am a PhD student supervised by [Nicolas Gast] at [Université Grenoble Alpes] and [Inria Grenoble - Rhône-Alpes].
 My fields of interest develop around Mean Field methods with applications to large scale stochastic systems such as population models, load balancing policies, chemical reaction networks or network protocols.

 ###### Contact: